ThemeFuse/Unyson-Documentation/options/create-option-type.rst

         protected function _get_value_from_input($option, $input_value)
         {
             /**
-             * In this method we receive $input_value (from form submit or whatever)
+             * In this method you receive $input_value (from form submit or whatever)
-             * and we should return correct and safe value that will be stored in database.
+             * and must return correct and safe value that will be stored in database.
              *
              * $input_value can be null.
-             * In this case we should use default value from $option['value'] */
+             * In this case you should return default value from $option['value'] */

             if (is_null($input_value)) {